Chair of Governors: Libby Hughes

 My professional background is as a Principal Statistician within the government; currently specialising in workforce analysis.

-As well as chairing the governing board, and am the link governor for Pupil Premium and Safeguarding and oversee the school’s support for Early Career Teachers.
+As well as chairing the governing board, and am the link governor for Safeguarding and oversee the school’s support for Early Career Teachers.

 Jason Gillett (Vice Chair)